 The archivist will then return to you, your ‘Birth Brief’ which outlines your full Metcalfe line as we can identify, and also notify you of the various branches you are linked to and the members to whom you are related.

 Then as more information comes into The Society, if it updates your family tree, the archivist will let you know.
 This service on its own is worth far more than just a one year membership of The Society.

 If you have any specific queries as you do your own research, you can always contact the Archivist for advice and guidance (see Contacts)

 As a new member you will receive your own Birth Brief, which is also published in the next Mecca News, so that all members can see if there are any new members who are related to them.
 You will also receive the latest copy of The Birth Brief Booklet which outlines the Birth Briefs of previous members since The Society started, up to the current publication date.

 In October 1998, after 4 years work, the society published the book "Metcalfe - History of the Clan".
 It is the definitive history of the Metcalfes which should adorn the shelves of any Metcalfe Family Historian.
 Have you got your copy?
 If not, why not?

 The book is also a great Christmas or Birthday present for family members.
 Those with an interest in the Dales, Yorkshire, social history & family history in general will find this book highly appealing.
 The first edition of 1,000 copies sold out within a year with a reprinted second edition now being available.
 Members (and non-members) can buy this acclaimed book here

-Members can become involved and/or reap the benefits of a number of projects that are currently being coordinated by individuals and groups within The Society.
+Members can become involved with and/or reap the benefits of a number of projects that are currently being coordinated by individuals and groups within The Society.
 Follow the links below to find about more about each of these projects :